Quickstart

 5. Verify Delivery in the UI

-- Navigate to Events.
+- Navigate to Events

 - Find the

-contact.createdevent you just sent. - Inspect:
+contact.createdevent you just sent - Inspect:

 - Overall event status

-- Per-destination status (your
+- Per-destination status for

 If you used a webhook test service, you should also see the incoming HTTP request, including the payload Meshes sent.